Noom Getting Started Guide

 Portion control is a must.
 We talk a lot about portions with Weight Watchers, because the #1 reason people don't lose with that program is the lack of boundaries with Freestyle.
 With noom, you still have freedom but not so much that you can go overboard every day.

-Sample 7 Day Noom Meal Plan
+Sample 7-Day Noom Meal Plan

 If you need some sample meal ideas, keep reading for my 7 Day Noom Meal Plan!
 Noom sets a calorie goal for you in the app.
 Most users I've talked to report their goal is 1200-1400 calories daily.
 If for any reason you feel you need more calories than that, it's okay – just make sure your calories are nutrient-dense foods.